robert/robert.github.com/_posts/2020-07-26-pfab19-working-with-raw-bytes.md

 ## Remove the pixel colors

-Currently each block contains both a pixel color and an ANSI code.
-However, we can save significant space by removing the pixel colors and replacing them with a convention.
-We can write out a long list of 2-hex-digit ANSI codes, and decree that the first code in the file corresponds to to the pixel color `(0,0,0)`, the next corresponds to the pixel color `(0,0,1)`, then `(0,0,2)`, and so on.
-Once we reach the pixel color `(0,0,255)` then we loop back round to `(0,1,0)`, then `(0,1,1)`, and so on.
+Currently each block contains both a pixel color (6 characters) and an ANSI code (2 characters).
+However, we can save significant space by printing only the ANSI codes.
+We can use a convention to keep track of which code corresponds to which pixel color, instead of explicitly including 6 characters of pixel color for every pixel/ANSI mapping.

+For our convention we can decree that the first two characters in the file are the closest ANSI code to the pixel color `(0,0,0)`.
+The next two characters are the closest code to the pixel color `(0,0,1)`, then the next two are for `(0,0,2)`, and so on.
+Once we reach the code for the pixel color `(0,0,255)` then we loop back round to `(0,1,0)`, then `(0,1,1)`, and so on.
 In more detail, we write the ANSI codes corresponding to:

 ```
 (0,0,0)